yrobink/Shp2ncmask/README.md

 ## Requires

-The script use `python3`, and requires the following libraries:
+The script uses `python3`, and requires the following libraries:

 - numpy
 - xarray